What is application migration?

 There are a variety of benefits to app migration, including:

 Enhanced security.
 Cloud environments often come with built-in security capabilities that are automatically patched and updated by the service provider.
-This provides organisations with increased security without the cost of increasing time and resources put towards security maintenance.
+This provides organizations with increased security without the cost of increasing time and resources put towards security maintenance.

-Back up and recovery.
-In the event of a technology disaster, back up and recovery support is essential for getting back to business as usual.
-Many cloud providers offer one-click back up and recovery capabilities built into their platforms.
+Backup and recovery.
+In the event of a technology disaster, backup and recovery support is essential for getting back to business as usual.
+Many cloud providers offer one-click backup and recovery capabilities built into their platforms.

 Customer and employee value.
-Organisations can deliver enhanced value to app users—either internal employees or external customers—by migrating apps to the cloud.
+Organizations can deliver enhanced value to app users—either internal employees or external customers—by migrating apps to the cloud.
 Cloud-native apps are more available, resistant to outages, and manageable than on-premises apps.

 Application migration steps and strategies